Mildred Pierce, 1945, Warner Bros. Starring Joan Crawford, Jack Carson, Zachary Scott, Ann Blyth. Directed by Michael Curtiz. B&W, 111 minutes.

 A sharp psychological drama that has had feminists debating the nature of its leading lady’s motivations and decisions from the day it was released, Mildred Pierce is as provocative a a mother/daughter tale as you’ll discover on film.

 Set in sunny southern California, yet somehow dark in atmosphere and telling, this is the narrative of a woman who will sacrifice anything for her ever-ungrateful daughter.
-Mildred Pierce (Joan Crawford) married young and has two girls, and as she explains it, this is the only life she knows.
+Mildred Pierce (Joan Crawford) married young and has two girls.
+As she explains it, this is the only life she knows.
 However, her husband Bert (Bruce Bennett) is out of work and apparently has an interest in another woman.
 After a particularly nasty fight one evening, he packs his bags and walks out, leaving Mildred alone to pay the bills.

 Beyond the usual costs of keeping a home, Mildred has big dreams for her children that come with a price.
 She’s hired an expensive voice coach for her older daughter, Veda (Ann Blyth), and her younger girl, Kay (Jo Ann Marlowe) is enrolled in dance classes.
 What’s more, nothing will truly please self-absorbed Veda, yet Mildred is determined to give her everything she wants.